Feds charges 11th person in ongoing UAW corruption probe

 Jeff Pietrzyk is charged with conspiracy.
 He’s accused of accepting at least $70,000 in 2013-14 from a chiropractor who was paid millions of dollars to make watches for General Motors workers.
 Investigators also say Pietrzyk was a middleman who passed cash to someone identified as Union Official 1.

 The charges were filed in a document titled criminal “information,” which means a guilty plea is likely.
 The new case was filed Friday on the fifth day of the UAW’s strike against GM.
-A message seeking comment was left for his lawyer, Robert Singer.
+Defense attorney Robert Singer says Pietrzyk’s role was “much more limited” than others in the scheme.

-Pietrzyk of Grand Island, New York, was a senior union official who worked closely with Joe Ashton, now retired as a UAW vice president.
+Pietrzyk of Grand Island, New York, was an administrative assistant who worked closely with Joe Ashton, now retired as a UAW vice president.